 Every other year each presbytery throughout the Presbyterian Church (USA) elects a “commissioner” to represent the presbytery at a meeting of the “General Assembly.”
 The actions of the General Assembly pertain to matters affecting the entire denomination.
 When an action of the General Assembly involves a proposed change to the Constitution of the Presbyterian Church (USA), the proposal is subsequently also voted upon by all of the presbyteries!
 The moderator of the General Assembly does not act unilaterally.
 The governance system has true “separation of powers.”

 The session of Broadway Presbyterian Church normally has six elders, elected by the congregation to serve two year terms.
 Normally, three elders are elected each year.
 Minutes of meetings are kept by the Clerk of the Session.
 Committees pertaining to the usual work of the church are normally chaired by currently serving elders.
 (However, committee chairs do not have to be currently serving elders.
 Each committee should have at least one currently serving elder as a member).
 Church members volunteer to serve on the committees.
 The annual budget allows for normal expenditures related to each committee’s responsibility to be spent at the discretion of the committee.
 Committee chairpersons report the activities of their committees to the Session for oversight.
 (If a committee is not chaired by a currently serving elder, the currently serving elder who is on the committee reports to the session on behalf of the committee).Proposals for session actions often originate in the committees.
-Although in recent years the committee chairpersons reported to the congregation in the Annual Report to the Congregation, normally distributed in January or February, in 2016 the Annual Report was discontinued except for financial reporting.

 Standing committees of the Session of Broadway Presbyterian Church are the following: